alexmoglia/polaroidpicker/README.md

 Canvas:

-- Canvas instructions for using tool (instead of loading first image to canvas)
 - Update canvasImage() to use default font/color data from Album objects
 - Save color/font data to thumb object (like message)
 - Animate polaroid creation